-As I had mentioned previously, census records can give you the most details about a person and their family than any other record and can give you a snapshot of how they were living at a particular time; after starting with what you know now, the first step in genealogy research, the census records are the best starting point in your next step of research.
-They offer a plethora of information that will start you off and lead you to many of your next steps.
+As I had mentioned previously, census records can give you a plethora of information for your genealogy research.
+They can give you the most details about a person and their family than any other record and can give you a snapshot of how they were living at a particular time; after starting with what you know now, the first step in genealogy research, the census records are the best starting point in your next step of research.
+They offer an enormous amount of information that will start you off and lead you to many of your next steps.
 Not only can you find the standard information on your ancestor like their name, age, birthplace, and residence; you can find so much more!

 Follow me in this series where I focus on the 1850 to 1950 U.S. Federal Census Records, in which the 1870 census will be the topic of today.